SpaceEngine: Limitations

-Although objects that form part of a planetary system move, and stars rotate about their axes and orbit each other in multiple star systems, stellar proper motion is not simulated, and galaxies are at fixed locations and do not rotate.
+Although objects that form part of a planetary system move, and stars rotate about their axes and orbit each other in multiple star systems, stellar proper motion or precession is not simulated, and galaxies are at fixed locations and do not rotate.

 Most real-world spacecraft such as Voyager 2 are not provided with SpaceEngine.
 The few spacecraft that are included do not use real trajectories or accurate orientations.

 Interstellar light absorption is not modeled in SpaceEngine.

 Intrinsic variable stars are not supported by SpaceEngine.
-In fact most, if not all, simulators do not support intrinsic variable stars.
+In fact, most, if not all, simulators do not support intrinsic variable stars.

-Gravity is not simulated in SpaceEngine, with the exception of the controllable spacecraft.
+Gravity is not simulated in SpaceEngine outside the orbits of moons, planets and stars in a system, with the exception of the controllable spacecraft.

-SpaceEngine's procedural generation algorithms are not 100% scientifically accurate, and can sometimes churn out unrealistic results.
-SpaceEngine's development team does fix, or at least attempt to fix, these issues when they arise, and are oftentimes successful.
-One such example is the removal of the old "step-stair terrain" bug that plagued older versions.

-There is a current bug in the procedural planet order generation in star systems in SpaceEngine that is often called the "terra-gas giant" bug or the "procedural planet order generation bug", which is a bug that makes almost all star systems in SpaceEngine have a planet order pattern of terrestrial planet, gas giant, terrestrial planet, gas giant.
-The bug has been present in all versions of SpaceEngine, and the development team has said that they will try to fix it in the future.

-Ultimately, these limitations are a result of the algorithmic nature of SpaceEngine's procedural generation, since it is extremely hard, if not impossible, to make these algorithms 100% scientifically accurate.

 Development

 Development of SpaceEngine began in 2005, with its first public release in June 2010.
 The software is written in C++.
 The engine uses OpenGL as its graphical API and uses shaders written in GLSL.
 As of the release of version 0.990, the shaders have been encrypted to protect against plagiarism.
 Plans have been made to start opening them in a way that allows the community to develop special content for the game, with ship engine effects being made available to users who have purchased the game.

 On May 27, 2019, the Steam store page for SpaceEngine was made public in preparation for the release of the first paid version, 0.990 beta.

-SpaceEngine is currently only available for Windows PCs; however, there is plans for the software to support macOS and Linux in the future.
+SpaceEngine is currently only available for Windows PCs; however, there are plans for the software to support macOS and Linux in the future.
 Even though SpaceEngine only natively supports Windows, the Steam version can be run on Linux via Steam's Proton compatibility tool.